exoplatform/jcr/applications/product-patches/as/jetty/exo-readme.txt

 In Unix environment

-* "./eXo.sh" to launch eXo JCR with the default configuration
-* "./eXo.sh ispn" to launch eXo JCR with the configuration for Infinispan
+* "./eXo-ispn.sh" to launch eXo JCR with the configuration for Infinispan
-* "./eXo.sh jbc" to launch eXo JCR with the configuration for JBoss Cache
+* "./eXo-jbc.sh" to launch eXo JCR with the configuration for JBoss Cache

 In Windows environment

-* "eXo.bat" to launch eXo JCR with the default configuration
-* "eXo.bat ispn" to launch eXo JCR with the configuration for Infinispan
+* "eXo-ispn.bat" to launch eXo JCR with the configuration for Infinispan
-* "eXo.bat jbc" to launch eXo JCR with the configuration for JBoss Cache
+* "eXo-jbc.bat" to launch eXo JCR with the configuration for JBoss Cache